-With respect to all transfers pursuant to this Order, the effect of any State statute or regulation that is inconsistent with the provisions of this subsection of this order is suspended.
+With respect to all transfers pursuant to this Order, the effect of any State statute or regulation that is inconsistent with the provisions of this iii.
+COVID-19 Inpatients

 A diagnosed COVID-19 patient:

 - a.
 Who is admitted to a hospital as an inpatient; and - b.
 Who meets the admission criteria of a COVID-19 ACS or other treatment location c.
 With respect to all transfers pursuant to this Order, the effect of any State statute or regulation that is inconsistent with the provisions of this subsection of this order is suspended.